leonardbereska/leonardbereska.github.io/_posts/2018-10-24-whycatholic.md

 If you are ultimately worth nothing, what does it matter that an islamist does or does not kill you?

 **Simplidealo**: You shall not question human rights!
 Remember the last time someone disregarded human rights!
-There are just some things we should not question anymore!.
+There are just some things we should not question anymore!

-**Reasonoblis**: You mean Hitler?!
-He was only able to convince so many people, because they had lost their *faith*.
+**Reasonoblis**: Not question?
+Because of Hitler?!
+He was only able to convince so many people, because they had lost their *faith* and values.

 **Simplidealo**: I think we should end the discussion now.